EMBRYOPSIDA Pirani & Prado

 Age.
 The first split within crown-group Dipsacales may have occurred in the mid-Cretaceous, some 111-102 Ma, the oldest of the estimates (Bell & Donoghue 2005a and references; Lee et al. 2021); H.-X. Wang et al. (2019) estimate ca 103 Ma, but from the tree in their Fig. 6 it would have to be 110 Ma or a little more, while using nuclear data H.-X. Wang et al. (2021) estimate an age of 78.9 Ma.
 The age has also been estimated at (90-)62(-32) Ma in Lemaire et al. (2011b), who also unaccountably note "more recent stem node ages" of 31 Ma for Dipsacales, which in the context of their tree would be the age of the [Apiales [Paracryphiales + Dipsacales]] clade, and which they dated at (105-)84(-58) Ma.
 K. Bremer et al. (2004a) date the beginning of diversification here at 101 Ma, Wikström et al. (2001) at (87-)82, 78(-73) Ma, Beaulieu et al. (2013a: 95% HPD) at (94-)80(-87) Ma, Magallón et al. (2015) at around 70.9 Ma, Bell et al. (2010) at (74-)60, 57(-46) Ma, and N. Zhang et al. (2012), (82-)68(-45) My; ca 77.5 Ma is the age in Nicolas and Plunkett (2014; ?sampling), around 75.6-62.0 Ma (Nylinder et al. 2012: suppl.), (94-)80(-65) Ma in Wikström et al. (2015), ca 90.8 Ma in Tank et al. (2015: Table S2) and ca 99.3 Ma (C. Zhang et al. 2020).

 Evolution: Divergence & Distribution.
 Magallón and Sanderson (2001) described this as a very species-rich clade (a combination of age and size).
 The diversification rate may have increased in Dipsacales at around (81.8-)75.8(-70.9) Ma (Magallón et al. 2018).
 The origin of Dipsacales was probably in the northern hemisphere (Beaulieu et al. 2013a).
-Major diversification within both Dipsacoideae and Valerianoideae - and hence a major part number-wise of diversification of the whole clade - is relatively recent, occurring within perhaps ca 10 Ma (Bell & Donoghue 2005a); diversification in Dipsacales as a whole has often seemed to increase as plants moved into new geographical areas, especially if these were mountainous (Moore & Donoghue 2007).
+Major diversification within both Dipsacoideae and Valerianoideae - and hence a major part in terms of species numbers of diversification of the whole clade - is relatively recent, occurring within perhaps ca 10 Ma (Bell & Donoghue 2005a); diversification in Dipsacales as a whole has often seemed to increase as plants moved into new geographical areas, especially if these were mountainous (Moore & Donoghue 2007).

 For a very detailed discussion of morphological evolution, see Donoghue et al. (2003); Jacobs et al. (2010b) discussed the evolution of characters of fruit anatomy, and Beaulieu and O'Meara (2016) looked at links between fruit type and diversification - the story is more complicated than in Beaulieu and Donoghue (2013) .Xu et al. (2011) optimised some pollen characters on the tree.
 Howarth and Donoghue (2004, esp.
 2005, 2008, 2009) and Howarth et al. (2011) noted intriguing correlations between gene duplications with possible neofunctionalisation of e.g. Cycloidea-like genes and changes in floral form in the order, particularly in Caprifoliaceae, with concomitant restriction of expression of some genes in the petaline whorl and resultant changes in the symmetry of the flowers (see also Caprifoliaceae).
 Nevertheless, direct connections to diversification rates remain to be established.